 - Complete all requirements for the Security Studies Certificate (note: students will not earn both certificates).

-One-half course credit.
+No course credit.
+Pass/Fail grade given.
 Open to all Dickinson students.
-Meets 75 minutes per week.

-One-half course credit.
+Prerequisite: 101 or permission of instructor.
+One full course credit.
 Open to all Dickinson students.
-Meets 75 minutes per week

-Explores the dimensions of creative and innovative tactical leadership strategies and styles by examining team dynamics and two historical leadership theories that form the basis of the Army leadership framework.
-Cadets practice aspects of personal motivation and team building in the context of planning, executing, and assessing team exercises and participating in leadership labs.
-Focus is on continued development of the knowledge of leadership values and attributes through an understanding of Army rank, structure, and duties and basic aspects of land navigation and squad tactics.
-Case studies provide tangible context for learning the Soldier's Creed and Warrior Ethos as they apply in the contemporary operating environment (COE).
+Students will explore the dimensions of creative and innovative leadership strategies, leadership styles by examining team dynamics and historical leadership theories that form the basis of leadership framework and theory.
+Students practice aspects of personal motivation and team building in the context of planning, executing, and assessing team exercises.
+Focus is on continued development of the knowledge of leadership values, attributes and norms through an understanding of leadership roles, the hierarchy of leadership, duties and responsibilities while learning to train, motivate and groom subordinates leaders.
+Students will complete leadership case studies and provide tangible context for learning dynamic leadership theory.

 No course credit.
+Pass/Fail grade given.
 Open to all Dickinson students.
-Meets two hours per week each semester.

 301 Adaptive Military Team Leadership

-Challenges Cadets to study, practice, and evaluate adaptive leadership skills as they are presented with challenging scenarios related to squad tactical operations.
-Cadets receive systematic and specific feedback on their leadership attributes and actions.
-Based on such feedback, as well as their own self-evaluations, Cadets continue to develop their leadership and critical thinking abilities.
-The focus is developing Cadets' tactical leadership abilities to enable them to succeed at ROTC's summer Leadership Development and Assessment Course (LDAC).
+Challenges Students to study, practice, and evaluate adaptive leadership skills as they are presented with challenging scenarios related to squad tactical operations.
+Students receive systematic and specific feedback on their leadership attributes and actions.
+Based on such feedback, as well as their own self-evaluations, Students continue to develop their leadership and critical thinking abilities.
+The focus is developing Students' tactical and organizational leadership abilities to enable them to succeed at ROTC's Cadet Leader Course.

 302 Applied Military Team Leadership